Long-term changes in solar activity and irradiance: Reconstructions of past solar activity and irradiance

 \section{Reconstructions of past solar activity and irradiance}

 Space-based measurements of TSI are invaluable for solar activity and irradiance studies.
-Nevertheless, covering just slightly over four most recent decades, they are clearly insufficient to allow reliable inferences about solar influence on Earth's climate.
-More so, as the period covered by observations has been heavily affected by human activities \citep[see][]{richardson_erroneous_2022}.
+Nevertheless, covering just slightly over the four most recent decades, they are clearly insufficient to allow reliable inferences about solar influence on Earth's climate over longer periods.
+More so, as the period covered by observations has been heavily affected by human activities \citep[see][]{masson-delmotte_annex_2021,richardson_erroneous_2022}.
 Reconstructions of past solar activity require suitable models and proxies.